 A family service of prayers, hymns, readings, music and an address followed by tea, coffee and conversation and, on the first Sunday of the month, by a Bring and Share Lunch.

 A quiet service of mindfulness meditation, prayer, reflection and music.
-(Please note that this service does not take place during August).
+(Please note that this service generally does not take place during August).